simonibsen/Testing/README.md

                         Write some arbitrary string (not covered by other option).
+Specified in the form of hostname:string where hostname can be ALL and string is quoted --shell [SHELL [SHELL ...]]
+                        Enable basic shell provisioning [inline type],
-Specified in the form of hostname:string where hostname can be ALL and string is quoted -o [OVERRIDE [OVERRIDE ...]], --override [OVERRIDE [OVERRIDE ...]]
+                        specified in the form hostname:inline_string where
+                        hostname can be ALL and string is quoted -o [OVERRIDE [OVERRIDE ...]], --override [OVERRIDE [OVERRIDE ...]]
                         Overrides named host vaules with other values starting with host name, value name, and the value itself, in